MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 You can download the Azure Information Protection unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=53018).

-After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog.
+After a short delay of typically 4 weeks, the latest general availability version is also included in the Microsoft Update Catalog.
 Azure Information Protection versions have a product name of **Microsoft Azure Information Protection** > **Microsoft Azure Information Protection Unified Labeling Client**, and a classification of **Updates**.

 Including Azure Information Protection in the catalog means that you can upgrade the client using WSUS or Configuration Manager, or other software deployment mechanisms that use Microsoft Update.